 WEDNESDAY, 4 FEBRUARY 2015

-Imagine someone asks you to make a rather significant monetary contribution to a cause, and you answer, “I don’t really make money.
+Imagine someone asks you to make a rather significant monetary contribution to a cause, and you answer, “I can’t really help you.
+I don’t make much money.
 It’s not what I do.”

-“What do you mean?” the person asks, a little shocked.
+“What do you mean making money is not what you do?” the person asks.
 “Everyone needs money!”

-Not one to let a chance go by to point out a misconception, you say that of course most people need money, but that not everyone needs to make money.
-As examples you point to monks and nuns, the children of rich people, people who have inherited a lot of money, criminals who have stolen enough money, and so on.
+Not one to let a chance go by to point out a misconception, you confirm that of course most people need money, but that not everyone needs to make money.
+As examples you point to monks and nuns, the children of rich people, people who have inherited a lot of money, criminals who have stolen enough, and so on.

 You explain that you do have a part-time job, but that you make just enough money to pay rent, buy food, pay the bills, and do something fun every now and then.
-Any extra money is saved so that you can afford to travel to the country of your birth to visit your family every year or two.
+Any extra money is saved so that you can afford to visit your family every year or two.

 After going back and forth it might emerge that you do in fact try to make more money.